bwwagner/ProjectSnowBear/README.md

 Jeffrey Schafer, Timothy Spalding, John Stratton, & Branden Wagner

 This is the repository for our semester project.
 We plan to use MVC 7 and Visual studio development tools to design a website.
-We will use Scrum development methodolgy to implement our project.
+We will use Scrum development methodology to implement our project.

 Product Owner: TBA
 Scrum Master: TBA